Vegan scalloped potatoes, a wonderfully comforting recipe perfect to enjoy during holidays like Thanksgiving. It only requires 10 ingredients!

 - Vegan butter can be replaced with oil.

-- I’ve only made this recipe using all-purpose flour, but I think using a different type of flour, like gluten-free flour blend, would also work.
+- I've only made this recipe using all-purpose flour, but I think using a different type of flour, like a gluten-free flour blend, would also work.
 However, you may need to adjust the amount of it.

 - You can customize your scalloped potatoes recipe with your favorite type of onion.